How to make customer service accessible

 Barriers to accessibility

+Providing accessible goods, services and facilities can attract more customers by removing as many barriers to access as possible, making Ontario open for everyone.
 Barriers to accessibility are obstacles that make it difficult — sometimes impossible — for people with disabilities to do the things most of us take for granted, like shopping, working or taking public transit.
+People with disabilities will choose a business where they feel welcomed, and where they can easily get the products and services they want.
+People with disabilities and older adults are a large and growing group of consumers.

-The law requires your organization to identify those barriers, and remove them, in order to provide customer service that is more accessible to people who have disabilities.
+The AODA requires all organizations to identify barriers, and remove them, in order to provide customer service that is more accessible to people who have disabilities.

 These requirements apply to organizations that: